 The dire state of the Euphrates River is already having severe consequences on the countries that heavily rely on it, such as Syria and Iraq.
 The dwindling water supply of historically important rivers poses significant challenges to various sectors and exacerbates existing socio-economic issues in these nations.

 In Syria, where the Euphrates has been a lifeline for centuries, the impact of its decline is deeply felt.
 Agricultural cultivation, which heavily relies on the river’s water, has suffered tremendously.
-The reduced flow and poor water quality have resulted in a staggering drop of 75 percent in Syria’s wheat harvest since the outbreak of conflict in 2011.
+The reduced flow and poor water quality have resulted in a staggering 75 percent drop in Syria’s wheat harvest since the outbreak of conflict in 2011.

 This sharp decline in agricultural productivity has contributed to soaring food prices and widespread food insecurity, exacerbating an already dire humanitarian situation.